AntynK/FractionsQuizApp/README_ENG.md

 <summary>Method 2: Download the .exe file</summary>
 <br>

+> [!WARNING]
-**WARNING: Windows Antivirus may recognize the .exe file as a virus.
-If you are worried, you can run the source code.**
+> Windows Antivirus may recognize the .exe file as a potential malware.
+If you are worried, you could try to run the source code.

 1. Open the [releases](https://github.com/AntynK/FractionsQuizApp/releases/latest) page.
 2. Download the FractionsQuizApp.exe file.
 3. Run it.